chandralegend/argonauts/README.md

 - Transform functions into interactive CLIs with a single decorator
 - Automatic type inference and validation
+- Email, Password Support with validation
+- Path Support with Autosuggestion
 - Chainable interactive functions

 ## 📦 Installation